Article Database

 "The house used to belong to the Haldemans.
 Not the one that was in this Nixon thing but his parents.

 "It was such a great house, real Caolifornian ranch style.
-When I first heard about the first I was watching the news on television and they were playing Welcome To My Nightmare in the background."
+When I first heard about the fire I was watching the news on television and they were playing Welcome To My Nightmare in the background."

 Which brings us to why Coop is in London.
 His $100,000 Nightmare show hits Wembley's Empire Pool on September 11 and 12 and two days later it's at Liverpool Empire Theatre.